CVE-2026-35468: CWE-252: Unchecked Return Value in nimiq core-rs-albatross

 Technical Summary

-The vulnerability arises from unchecked return values in two peer-facing consensus request handlers in nimiq/core-rs-albatross before version 1.3.0.
-These handlers call blockchain.history_store.history_index().unwrap() assuming the history index is always present.
-However, HistoryStoreProxy::history_index() can return None when the node is syncing or operating without the history index (WithoutIndex state).
-Remote peers can exploit this by sending RequestTransactionsProof or RequestTransactionReceiptsByAddress requests, triggering an Option::unwrap() panic and causing the node to crash.
-This denial-of-service condition is addressed by patching the code in version 1.3.0 to properly handle the None case.
+The vulnerability exists because two peer-facing consensus request handlers in nimiq/core-rs-albatross versions before 1.3.0 call blockchain.history_store.history_index().unwrap() without checking if the history index is present.
+The HistoryStoreProxy::history_index() method can return None legitimately when the node is syncing or running without the history index.
+Remote peers can exploit this by sending RequestTransactionsProof or RequestTransactionReceiptsByAddress messages, causing an Option::unwrap() panic and crashing the request handler.
+This denial of service vulnerability is fixed in version 1.3.0.

 Potential Impact